mgcrea/angular-pull-to-refresh/readme.md

 # [ngPullToRefresh](http://mgcrea.github.com/angular-pull-to-refresh)

-ngPullToRefresh is a directive providing a simple directive using CSS3 for a pull-to-refresh over CSS3 native overflow (`-webkit-overflow-scroll: touch`).
+ngPullToRefresh is a directive providing a simple css-only pull-to-refresh component leveraging native style momentum scrolling `-webkit-overflow-scroll: touch`.

-The directives has a built-in debounce system (400ms treshold by default) and can leverage native `$q` promises.
+The directive has a configurable built-in debounce system (400ms treshold by default) and can leverage angular `$q` promises.

 ## Examples